varunnaik/A-Slider/readme.md

 The slider does not require you to use and Javascript to initialise, and it is not possible to control it using Javascript.

+Simply include the provided JavaScript file and you're good to go.

 Usage
 =====